Hormone Therapy for Ovarian Cancer

 Treatment for ovarian cancer usually includes several forms of treatment.
 This helps to attack the cancer in different ways.
 Treatment can vary depending on your health, any other health conditions you have, the type and stage of your cancer, and your personal choices.

 Hormone therapy is one kind of therapy that may be used to treat ovarian stromal tumors.
 Ovarian stromal tumors develop from the connective tissue cells that hold the ovary together.
 These cells also produce the hormones estrogen and progesterone.1,2

 Treatment of ovarian stromal tumors usually involves surgery for early-stage tumors, while treatment for advanced stromal tumors often includes surgery and chemotherapy.1,2

-For women who cannot tolerate chemotherapy but still want treatment, hormone therapy may be used.
+For people who cannot tolerate chemotherapy but still want treatment, hormone therapy may be used.
 It can also be used if the ovarian stromal tumor recurs (comes back after treatment).2

 How does hormone therapy work?

 Hormone therapy is the use of hormones or hormone-blocking drugs to fight cancer.
 These drugs can either block enzymes and hormones or switch off hormones.1